News

 Undergraduate Lena Anderson Receives AIPG National Scholarship

 We are delighted to share that Lena Anderson, an undergraduate student in Earth and Planetary Sciences, has been awarded the American Institute of Professional Geologists (AIPG) National Undergraduate Scholarship.
-This scholarship recognizes outstanding geology students...READ MORE
+This scholarship recognizes outstanding geology students across the country...READ MORE

 UC Davis Alum Explores Mysteries of the National Parks in New Book